The BMW Drivers Cup is the principal, individual driver’s championship for the E30 Racing category.

 Each competitor will be required to ‘drop’ their worst round result from the overall Championship point score.

-Congratulations to Alex Jory #22 for taking out the 2021 Garagistic BMW Driver's Cup Championship!
+Congratulations to Alex Jory #22 for his back-to-back performance, taking out the 2022 Garagistic BMW Drivers Cup Championship!

-We would like to thank our series sponsor Garagistic, round sponsors BMW Drivers Club Melbourne and Minami Media & Production, as well as the competitors for putting on some fantastic racing this year.
+We would like to thank our principal series sponsor Garagistic, BMW Drivers Club Melbourne and Traction Tyres & Suspension, as well as the competitors for putting on some fantastic racing this year.